roots/docs/docs/sage/8.x/configuration.md

 # Configuration

-`src/setup.php` is used to enqueue stylesheets and scripts, register support for theme features with <code>add_theme_support</code>, and register navigation menus and sidebars.
+`src/setup.php` is used to enqueue stylesheets and scripts, register support for theme features with `add_theme_support`, and register navigation menus and sidebars.

 ## Stylesheets and scripts